perryOnCrack/perryoncrack.github.io/apps/rez.md

 **Due to I'm getting a new job, development will be slow down.**
 *(I am not abandoning it, just won't have as much time as before to work on it.)*

-**If you have any suggestions, you can contact me through contact infos in my [about](/about) page.**
+**If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

 ### In Development

 - Newly installed apps
 - Hide docked Apps from suggestion
 - Variable scribble stroke width (like the original Z Launcher)
+- Double tap to lock screen

 ### Planned features

 - On-coming calendar events on top panel
 - More notification style in app info menu
 - App list scrollbar (waiting for the official Jetpack Compose implementation)
-- Experimental features to address some gesture navigation issues
-- Huge rewrite/refactor of the widget space (there's some spaghetti in there)
+- Huge rewrite/refactor of the widget space (it's spaghetti in there)
 - Other launcher language support

 ### User Suggested Features & Improvements (might not be implemented ever)

-- Double tap to lock screen
 - Pinned shortcut/PWA
 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)

 ### Some ideas of mine (might not be implemented ever as well)

+- Adjustment to the recommendation algorithm.
 - Foldable device screen layout
 - The transition flip animation from the original Z Launcher
 - ML-based suggestion algorithm
 - Fully customizable UI color
 - General code refactoring
+- Experimental features to address some gesture navigation issues

 ### Won't implement

 - Web search
+- Device file search
 - Google Now page

 ### Known issues